Greetings Western Forest Economists and Friends!

 Red Lion Hotel, Olympia, WA

-We are looking forward to our 2018 meeting, to be held at the Red Lion Hotel in Olympia, WA on June 3-5, 2018.
+The 2018 meeting was held at the Red Lion Hotel in Olympia, WA on June 3-5, 2018.
 The WFE meetings bring together scholars and professionals to discuss topics related to forests and natural resources in the West.
 The conference has typically included a mix of research presentations, perspectives from both private and public sector and, most importantly, treasured opportunities to network with likeminded professional and scholarly colleagues.

 1) Submit an abstract for an oral presentation

 Oral presentations are typically 15-20 minutes, with sessions organized around common themes.
 Presentations on new or emerging research, case studies, industry analyses, or economic updates are welcome.
 Potential topics of interest may include (but are not limited to):

 - Forest products trade

 - Ecosystem services (e.g., water quality and supply, carbon sequestration, recreation)